padmanabhan-r/LLM-101/README.md

 - The role of embeddings in neural language models
 - Key concepts used in modern LLMs like GPT

+## 🚧 Roadmap

+**More tutorials coming soon!** Future topics will include:
+- Attention mechanisms and self-attention
+- Transformer architecture from scratch
+- Multi-head attention
+- Layer normalization and residual connections
+- Building a complete GPT-style model
+- Training and fine-tuning strategies
+- Evaluation and inference

+*Stay tuned for updates as we continue building toward a complete LLM implementation!*

 ## 📝 License

 This project is for educational purposes.
 The text data is sourced from Project Gutenberg and is in the public domain.